-We checked into our solar-powered cabin with a wood stove and an outdoor clawfoot bathtub for 3 nights in Mara, just north of Vernon, B.C.
-This airbnb find felt like 5 star luxury after 3 prior nights of wet and cold camping.
-It was also the perfect retreat as 3 out of 4 of us were recovering from a cold virus.
-The cabin's rustic charm, friendly farm animals and ultra hospitable hosts really grew on all of us, making our departure that much harder.
+Our solar-powered cabin was tucked in a quiet, forested property.
+Inside, there was a wood stove a basic kitchen, and a tall ladder leading to a spacious loft with 2 mattresses.
+There was a large deck outside with a barbecue and a bathroom to the side, which featured an old-school clawfoot bathtub.
+Despite the simple, portable flush toilet, this airbnb find felt like 5 star luxury after 3 prior nights of wet and cold camping at Kentucky - Alleyne Provincial Park.
+It was also the perfect retreat as 3 out of 4 of us were recovering from a cold.
+The cabin's rustic charm, friendly farm animals and ultra hospitable hosts made us feel right at home.

 2) Feeding the goats and cuddling with baby goat Finn.
 Exactly the kind of animal therapy the kids needed as they were already beginning to feel homesick and coming to terms with the idea of leaving our old home for good.

-3) Despite initial reluctance from the kids, outdoor bath time was a big hit!
+3) It isn't often when you get the opportunity to have a bath outside, in an old tub, amidst trees and colourful lanterns.
+Despite initial reluctance from the kids, outdoor bath time was a big hit!